Bill raising homestead amount and tying it to local home prices passed Legislature and was signed by governor September 18, 2020.

 So, when you encumber your home as part of the purchase transaction, or tap the equity through a HELOC or refinance, you give the lender the right to foreclose on your home without regard to your homestead.

-The law says a foreclosure that doesn’t pay you your homestead is OK, because the transaction that put your homestead at risk was voluntary.
+The law says a foreclosure that doesn’t pay you your homestead is OK, because you voluntarily chose to put your homestead at risk when you signed the deed of trust.

 Homesteads come in two styles